 Solution steps

-- Use the BitLocker Repair Tool, targeting the spare, empty partition.
+2. Use the targeting the spare, empty partition.
 I ran “repair-bde encrypteddriveletter: emptydriveletter: -password” (you will be prompted to enter the password used to lock/unlock the volume)

 In my case, my decryption log file looked like this: